 Once I realize I’m not alone in my reality, I know I’m part of a crowd.
 That’s a chaotic experience, and through alignment and acknowledgement I try to build connections with people who surround me.
 That way at least I can structure my immediate environment.
 But I’m not the only one who has this need.
 Therefore I start interactions with many other people to further build a stable reality.

 When two or more people come together to achieve something, automatically someone will take a leadership role.
 Or maybe it is better to say that the team gives someone this role either very outspoken (i.e. via appointment) or implicit (through submissive behavior).
-Even though with the team we try to align our brains, our thoughts never are exactly the same.
+Even though within the team we try to align our thinking, our thoughts never are exactly the same.
 The Dutch “poldermodel ” is well-known for endless discussions without adequate decision-making.
 For an effective and efficient team there’s a need for someone who shows ownership, responsibility and decisive power.
-It doesn’t matter whether this concerns one overall leader, or some distributed leadership, based on specialist knowledge or experience.
+It doesn’t matter whether this concerns one overall leader, or some distributed leadership, based on members with specialist knowledge or experience.
 The bigger the group is, the more important is this role.

 Adding a recognized leader to the group establishes the pyramid.
 I use the model of the pyramid (and not the triangle) because it is a cultivated natural shape that humans always have used.
 This stable structure appeals to many people in different ways as archetype for hierarchy.
 Of course you can also think about more abstract triangles; for the explanation that doesn’t matter.

-It is important to understand that membership is not restricted to only one pyramid.
-As each pyramid has a unique identity, being the topic for which people came together, usually people are member of many and different groups.
+It is also important to understand that membership is not restricted to only one pyramid.
+As each pyramid has a unique identity, being the topic for which people came together, usually someone is member of many and different groups.
 Examples of such identities are things like church, sports club, political party, hobby group, employing company and so forth.
 Sometimes a pyramid combines multiple identities, like a Catholic soccer club.
 That implies that your membership is not just about added value, but also about the match with the set of key identities of that pyramid.
-Being member of various pyramids at the same time can bring someone in conflict situations if the values of a pyramid exclude membership of another one.
+Being member of various pyramids at the same time can bring someone in conflict situations if the values of one pyramid exclude membership of another.

 A growing pyramid can form smaller sub-elements, but can also join other and much bigger pyramids.
 Compare that with companies: activity growth results in more departments, but occasionally a company enters a joint venture, or engages in strategic acquisitions.
 During this process the same added value evaluations take place as when individual and team discover each other.
 Finally, as all these clusters organically find their ways, this leads to order in the chaotic crowd.
 The more people live together, the more complex this game becomes.
 But the aim is to create an order, structure, that makes our chances to survive bigger.